codaamok/Get-CMUnusedSources/README.md

 - Exports all searched ConfigMgr content objects to file saved in the same directory as the script.
 - Gathers only Packages, Applications, Operating System images and Operating System upgrade images content objects.
 - Produces a HTML report saved in the same directory as the script.
 See an example of the HTML report [here](https://www.cookadam.co.uk/Get-CMUnusedSources_ExampleHTMLReport.html).
-- Will use as many threads as the value in environment variable `NUMBER_OF_PROCESSORS` becuase that's the default value of `-Threads`.
+- Will use as many threads as the value in environment variable `NUMBER_OF_PROCESSORS` because that's the default value of `-Threads`.
 - Returns the result PowerShell object to variable `$result`.

 ---